Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: A primer on the local -polynomial of a lattice polytope

-The following classical result by Betke and McMullen explains the relation of $h^*$-polynomials to $h$-polynomials of a {\em lattice} triangulation (i.e., a triangulation whose vertices are lattice points).
+The following classical result by Betke and McMullen, generalized by Katz and Stapledon, explains the relation of $h^*$-polynomials to $h$-polynomials of a {\em lattice} subdivision (i.e., a polyhedral subdivision whose vertices are lattice points).
 Recall that a lattice triangulation is called {\em unimodular} if all its simplices are unimodular simplices.

-\begin{thm}[\cite{BetkeMcMullen85}] Let $P$ be a lattice polytope with a lattice triangulation $\Delta$.
+\begin{thm} Let $P$ be a lattice polytope with a lattice subdivision $\Delta$.
 Then the following holds:

-In particular, we have $h_\Delta(t) \le h^*_P(t)$ coefficientwise, with equality if and only if $\Delta$ is a unimodular triangulation. \end{thm}
+In particular, we have $h_\Delta(t) \le h^*_P(t)$ coefficientwise, where we have equality if and only if the local $h^*$-polynomial of every non-empty face of $\Delta$ vanishes.
+If $\Delta$ is a lattice triangulation, then this is equivalent to $\Delta$ being a unimodular triangulation. \end{thm}